microsoft/typespec-mcp/README.md

 Currently this repo contains the following packages:

 - [mcp-server-typespec](https://github.com/bterlson/typespec-mcp/tree/main/packages/mcp-server-typespec) - an MCP server which assists in developing MCP extensions using TypeSpec.
-- [typespec-mcp](https://github.com/bterlson/typespec-mcp/tree/main/packages/typespec-mcp) - a TypeSpec library that provides a `tool` decorator.
+- [typespec-mcp](https://github.com/bterlson/typespec-mcp/tree/main/packages/typespec-mcp) - a TypeSpec library for describing MCP servers, for example the `@tool` decorator.
 - [typespec-mcp-server-js](https://github.com/bterlson/typespec-mcp/tree/main/packages/typespec-mcp-server-js) - A TypeSpec emitter that generates a server implementation in JavaScript for an MCP tool.
 - [typespec-mcp-http-server-js](https://github.com/bterlson/typespec-mcp/tree/main/packages/typespec-mcp-http-server-js) - A TypeSpec emitter that generates a server implementation in JavaScript for calling a remote REST API.